If you're a beginning gardener, just getting started, you've come to the right place.

 I like to think of gardening like art.
 You are creating a piece of art when designing a garden.
 That means, although there are specific landscape rules that should be kept in mind, the reality is that all rules can be broken if YOU like the results.
 It also means that, like art, beauty is in the eye of the beholder.
 What may look good to one person may not be appealing to others.

-That being said, we are here to give you the basics of landscaping the way the professionals do it.
-How is it that gardens in professional environments, whether it’s business parks, hotels, exclusive housing developments, or other places that pros are hired for the design and maintenance, all are admired by most people.
-What is it that they have that many homes do not.
+That being said, we are here to give you gardening basics with the unique angle of showing you how the professionals do it.
+How is it that gardens in professional environments, whether it’s business parks, hotels, exclusive housing developments, or other places that pros are hired for the design and maintenance, all are admired by most people?
+What is it that they have that many homes do not?

 Before we get into more details, we want to let you know that, although right now things might seem daunting, it's really not.
 You don't have to know everything or every plant to have a gorgeous garden, you just need to know, well, the basics.